MJones180/pytorch_model_in_c/models/exported_data_groups_approx_2_epoch285/example_data/README.txt

-Data taken from the first row of:
+Data taken from the first row of the processed dataset:

     random_10nm_med_processed

-Code snippet to export the first row of the input and output to text files:
+Code snippet to export the 11th row of the input and output to text files:

     # From inside of the processed dataset folder
     from h5py import File